Project 4: A Scheme Interpreter

 Problem 8 (1 pt)

-method, which creates LambdaProcedure
+Implement the do_lambda_form method, which creates LambdaProcedure instances

-expressions.
+by evaluating lambda expressions.
 While you cannot call a user-defined

 procedure yet, you can verify that you have created the procedure correctly by